michael-spengler/decentralized-finance/README.md

 ## Deno based DeFi
 I prepared [the corresponding Deno module](https://deno.land/x/defi) and wait until the dependencies of the package at hand are ready for Deno.

+## GDPR related Data Privacy
+In order to comply to general data protection guidelines, you might consider providing built in transaction anonymization as a service to your users.
+One option to do so is described in [this tutorial](https://www.youtube.com/watch?v=Dv9jiOc8kOY) leveraging [tornadocash.eth.link](https://tornadocash.eth.link/).
+Depending on your specific jurisdiction you might check [tornadocash.eth.link/compliance](https://tornadocash.eth.link/compliance).

+## Security

+### Independent Audits
+We did not trigger any audits yet.
+The plan is to do so as soon as this package has a strong adoption and contributor base.
+We will then trigger audits via [Zeppelin Solutions](https://zeppelin.solutions/) and publish the Zeppelin Solutions Audit Report.

+### Vulnerability Disclosure Policy
+The disclosure of security vulnerabilities helps us ensure the security of our users.

+#### How to report a security vulnerability?
+If you have found a potential security vulnerability in our code, please raise a general issue **without revealing the vulnerability itself**.
+Just mention that you want to get in touch regarding a potential security vulnerability and let us know how we can contact you.

-## Support my Open Source Contributions
+## Support our Open Source Contributions

-If you like my work, you might download the Brave Browser via my promotion link: [https://brave.com/fan464](https://brave.com/fan464).
+If you like our work, you might download the Brave Browser via our promotion link: [https://brave.com/fan464](https://brave.com/fan464).

 ![![](https://brave.com/)](https://brave.com/wp-content/uploads/2019/01/logotype-full-color.svg)